| |

 Low-Rise Deck Edge-Metal Product Info

-seams.
-This is much like taping a drywall joint wherein you taper
+This is much like taping a drywall joint wherein you taper joint to

 NP-1 Product Info